Would you like to give your students a live art and design brief, with local relevance?

 Culturepool is a NEW website for Liverpool schools, being built to help teachers search for and find exciting art and cultural learning opportunities for children and young people.
 These could link to any subject, lesson or activity that goes on in your school.

-- The competition is open to art and design/graphic design students aged 11-18; they can collaborate as a group on one design or work independently.
+- The competition is open to children and young people aged 8-18; they can collaborate as a group on one design or work independently.
 Please shortlist only one design to send to us – there will be one final overall winner and a runner-up.

-- The winners will be announced at the start of the Spring Term in January 2019
+- The winners will be announced by the end of the Spring Term (by Friday 5 April 2019)

 - The prize winner will receive a certificate and a Love2shop gift voucher worth £50.00